 The Q&A gives a high level overview of tax; tax residence; inheritance tax; buying property; wills and estate management; succession regimes; intestacy; trusts; co-ownership; familial relationships; minority and capacity, and proposals for reform.

-This Q&A is part of the PLC multi-jurisdictional guide to private client law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/privateclient-mjg
+The Q&A is part of the global guide to private client law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/privateclient-guide.

 Tax year and payment dates

 The tax year for federal income tax for individuals in the US is a calendar year.
 The tax and the income tax return are both due on 15 April of the year following the end of the calendar year.
 In some cases, estimated income taxes are due from the taxpayer on a quarterly basis.

 Unless an individual's personal tax return (Form 1040) is on extension or an application for an automatic six month extension is made on a Form 8892, individuals are required to report gifts made during the calendar year on Form 709 and pay the corresponding gift tax on 15 April of the year following the end of the calendar year in which the gifts were made.

 The executor can select a 12-month fiscal year.
 For the estate's income tax year, the tax and fiduciary income tax return will be due three and a half months after the close of the fiscal year.
 The taxable income of the estate is taxed to the extent that distributions of that income have not been made to beneficiaries.
 Where there have been distributions, the related income tax is payable by the beneficiaries and reportable by them on their federal income tax returns for the calendar year in which the relevant fiscal year ended.

 An executor is responsible for filing the federal estate tax return, which is due nine months after the deceased person's (decedent) death (see Question 21).

 A trust must use the calendar year as its taxable year.